chexplaind/chexplaind.github.io/README.md

 # The Literal Chinese Dictionary

+The goal of this project is to showcase some of the depth and accidental humour hidden in the Chinese Language today.

 ## Content Contributions

+Entries are curated manually at the moment.

-Please go to the [data repository here](https://github.com/chexplaind/chexplaindata).
+To see them and contribute, please go to the [data repository here](https://github.com/chexplaind/chexplaindata).

 ## Development Setup